system76/docs/_articles/live-disk.md

 ---
 layout: article
-title: Create and Use Bootable Media
+title: Pop! - Create and Use Bootable Media
 description: >
   You can run Pop!_OS from a USB drive for hardware testing, recovery, and installation/re-installation.
 keywords: